 There were already two large sharks in the sand that were taken during a night hunt.
 I love sharks, and this made me sad, but I tried not to pay them any attention.

 Instead, I found a traditional boat crew about to depart and asked if I could join.
 My crappy Bahasa Indonesia doesn’t work very well here.
 The people speak their own dialect.

 I did figure out that going hunting wasn’t free.
 I was expected to pay the equivalent of US $10 to tag along with the fishermen.
 National Geographic and a German documentary team just left a few weeks prior.
 With elite tourism of that level, it’s no wonder that prices are high for such a remote place.

 When I asked if there were any life vests, the man on the beach simply replied without a trace of humor or sarcasm: “Isn’t it better to just follow your destiny?”

 There were 11 of us in a small boat that was probably designed for eight.
 I was the only tourist.
-A scattering of ropes, weapons, and different implements littered our little wooden vessel, and a very large, rolled-up sail dominated most of the room.
+A scattering of ropes, rusty weapons, and different implements littered our little wooden vessel.
+A very large, rolled-up sail dominated most of the room.
 My poor coral-infected feet were knocked and banged so much while trying to move around that blood was already oozing from underneath my wet bandages.